 i.
 Bultema on coastlands: “a poetic name for the idolatrous distant nations.”
 Motyer: “Isaiah uses the word [coastlands] as shorthand for the far reaches of the earth.”

 i.
-The problem is that while those who wait upon the Lord have the Lord’s limitless strength, those from distant lands have no god of strength to help them.
-“The repetition of the phrase ‘renew their strength’ (cf. 40:31) may well be ironic.
-Perhaps as the exiles renew their strength in the true God, so the nations are ironically exhorted to do the same - but in their man-made deities!”
+The problem is that while those who wait upon the LORD have the LORD’s limitless strength, those from distant lands have no god of strength to help them.
+“The repetition of the phrase ‘renew their strength’ (cf. Isaiah 40:31) may well be ironic.
+Perhaps as the exiles renew their strength in the true God, so the nations are ironically exhorted to do the same – but in their man-made deities!”
 (Grogan)

 c.
-Let them come near, then let them speak: God will allow the idol worshippers of all the world come before Him and justify their idolatry.
-They will have the opportunity to speak, though they must enter His courtroom in silence, out of respect of His majesty.
+Let them come near, then let them speak: God will allow the idol worshippers of all the world to come before Him and justify their idolatry.
+They will have the opportunity to speak, though they must enter His courtroom in silence, out of respect for His majesty.

 i.
 There are many different reasons for silence.
 There is the silence of shame, the silence of attention, the silence of submission.
-Any one of these is good reason to initially be silent in the Lord’s presence.
+Any one of these is a good reason to initially be silent in the LORD’s presence.

 2. (2-4) God reasons with the coastlands.